sne11ius/playlog/README.md

   - Configure your database connection via `conf/application.conf`
   - Configure your `application.context` via `conf/application.conf`
+  - Also configure your yo api token via the `nu.wasis.yotoken` setting
   - Create a `conf/silhouette.conf` and configure silhouette params

 Finally, run `activator run` and hit `localhost:9000` to see whats coming up...